victorbiga/engineering-management/README.md

 * [Ask HN: How do you review code?](https://news.ycombinator.com/item?id=11416746): great discussion on HackerNews, full of interesting ideas.
 * [Maslow's pyramid of code reviews](http://blog.d3in.org/post/111338685456/maslows-pyramid-of-code-review)

+## Communication

+* [Tough News: We’ve Made 10 Layoffs.
+How We Got Here, the Financial Details and How We’re Moving Forward](https://open.buffer.com/layoffs-and-moving-forward/): a great post by Joel Gascoigne (CEO & Founder of Buffer) sharing some pretty tough news to the team and to the world.
+Great transparency, great message, great ownership.
+A model to follow.

 ## Concepts

 * [Availability heuristic](https://en.wikipedia.org/wiki/Availability_heuristic): "a mental shortcut that relies on immediate examples that come to a given person's mind when evaluating a specific topic, concept, method or decision" (Wikipedia).